Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

     - We can retrieve the logs by logging into the instance, but we have to disable rollback on failure in order for CloudFormation to not delete the instance
     - The instance must have connection to the internet.
 If the instance is in a VCP, it should be able to connect to the internat using a NAT gateway

+### cfn-hup

+- Can be used to tell our EC2 instance to look for Metadata changes every 15 (default, can be changed by specifying an `interval`) minutes and apply the Metadata configuration
+- Allows to make configuration updates on our running Amazon EC2 instances through the `UpdateStack` API action
+- It relies on`cfn-hup` configurations stored in `/etc/cnf/cnf-hup.conf` and `/etc/cfn/hooks.d/cnf-auto-reloader.conf`

 ## CloudFormation Nested Stacks

 - They allow to isolate repeated patterns, common components in separate stacks and call them from other stack